 At Saint Joseph Grade School, we seek to teach and to practice many forms of prayer.
 We hope that our students might take this gift with them when they part us, that their hearts might continue to open to Christ throughout their lives.
 Below are just a few examples of the prayer we practice.

-Several times throughout the year, our students will come together to pray the Rosary.
+Several times throughout the year, our students will come together as one body to pray the Rosary.
 Before our Crowning of Mary each May, we gather in the church for a “Living Rosary,” a beautiful service in which students act as the beads of the Rosary.
 At some grade levels, teachers bring Rosary prayer into the classroom more often, even every day!